alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 you are confined to the one table you use, or it disrupts your workflow.
 Well, we are not here to judge.
+There is still hope for you!
-There is another visual aid that will be there to help you:
+There is another visual aid that will be there to help us:
 _The Notebook_.

 ![I really like these notebooks (sadly, not a sponsor).](pics/remote-memory-notebook?.jpg "A few notebooks piled up.
 Source: the author.")